isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Then **“Apply to Worksheet”**

-3. Select your **Cohort** - Cohorts allow the user to create custom groupings of the samples and/or participants that can be used for further analysis.
+3. Select your **Cohort** - Cohorts allow the user to create custom groupings of the samples and/or cases that can be used for further analysis.

 By clicking 'Cohorts' or the '+' symbol you will be directed to the Cohorts table where the user can either create a new cohort or choose from an existing cohorts.
 When creating a new cohort, after selecting your criteria you click the "Create Cohort" button.
 The button will become disabled (dimmed) as the Cohort builds (shown in the image below).